 Master of Science in Mechanical Engineering - Degree Requirements

-There are three options to earning the master of science mechanical engineering (MSME) degree:
+There are two options to earning the master of science mechanical engineering (MSME) degree:

-- Non-thesis option.
-This degree option is intended primarily for the professional working engineer who wants advanced technical courses but would benefit more from completing an advanced engineering design project than a research thesis.
+- Non-thesis option: This degree option is intended primarily for the professional working engineer who wants advanced technical courses, including the possibility of benefiting from completing an advanced engineering project.

 Regardless of the option selected, a student must complete a graduate course in advanced mathematics (MATH 5311).
 At least 18 hours (including the thesis or report) must be in the major area; at least six hours must be in a supporting area and can include courses outside the department.